top of page

 • Restrictive covenants

-• Matters relating to employees
+• Matters relating to employees (if applicable)

 • Confidentiality clauses